GChuf/RCWM/README.md

 By default, you can only select up to 15 folders to be copied (the default windows limit for right-click options is 15, you can increase it to 31 or more in the install script - see the *MultipleInvokeMinimum.reg* file for more info).
 Recursive copying/moving is also never a problem (you can have as many subfolders as you like).

 Use this option if you intend to use RoboCopy a lot.
-I'd recommend reading the rcp.ps1 powershell file to understand how the script works.
+YOu can read the rcp.ps1 powershell file to understand how the script works.

 RoboCopy (multiple) versus Move Directory (single):